 Food Choices for Your Hotel Stay:

 - Sweet potatoes.
 Whole and uncooked.
+They travel in any condition and don’t go bad.
 When you are ready to eat, give them a few piercings, microwave for 8 minutes, and you have a meal!

 - Pasta salad.
 This version is gluten free, vegan, and made with whole foods, and easy to place in a glass container for travel.